Jalayirid Sultanate: Loss of Baghdad to the Timurids (1401–1405)

-The hosting of Yildirim Bayezid to Kara Yusuf was one of the main reasons Timur launched a campaign against the Ottomans.
-He was able to reach Damascus by escaping into the desert.
-Kara Yusuf was welcomed by Sheikh Mahmud, the nâib of Damascus.
-Not long after, Jalairid Sultan Ahmed also came to Damascus.
-Not wanting to worsen relations with Amir Teymur, Nasir-ad-Din Faraj agreed to capture Gara Yusif and Sultan Ahmed Jalairi, and hand them over to Teymur.
-Sultan Ahmed Jalayir and Kara Yusuf imprisoned on the order of Nasir-ad-Din Faraj.
+The Kara Koyunlu ruler Kara Yusuf too retreated to Mosul to avoid a sudden raid, and was able to take shelter in Damascus under the protection of the Ottoman sultan Bayezid I in 1401.
+Qara Yusuf was welcomed by Sheikh Mahmud, the nâib of Damascus.
+Not long after, Sultan Ahmed Jalayir also came to Damascus.
+Not wanting to worsen relations with Amir Timur, Nasir-ad-Din Faraj agreed to capture Qara Yusuf and Sultan Ahmed Jalayir, and hand them over to Timur.
+Instead, Sultan Ahmad Jalayir and Qara Yusuf were imprisoned on the order of Nasir-ad-Din Faraj, the Mamluk Sultan of Egypt.
 Together in prison, the two leaders renewed their friendship, making an agreement that Sultan Ahmed Jalayir should keep Baghdad while Qara Yusuf would have Azerbaijan.
-Ahmad also adopted his son Pirbudag.
-When Timur died in 1405 Nasir-ad-Din Faraj released them both.
-However, according to Faruk Sümer, they were released on the orders of rebellious wali of Damascus – Sheykh Mahmud.
+Ahmad also adopted Qara Yusuf's son Pirbudag.